Government Degree College Achyni Payan Peshawar

-Govt Degree College Achini Payan Peshawar is a public sector degree college situated on Ring road near Sarhad University Peshawar in the area of Landi Akhun Ahmad village.
-Although named as Govt Degree College Achini Payan Peshawar, it is not located in Achini Payan village and is situated at a distance of about 6 kms from Achini Payan eastwards on Ring Road near Pishtakhara Chowk.
+Govt Degree College Achini Payan, Peshawar is a public sector degree college situated on Ring Road near Sarhad University Peshawar in Landi Akhun Ahmad village.
+Although named as Govt Degree College Achini Payan, Peshawar, the college is actually located about 6 km away from Achini Payan eastwards on Ring Road near Pishtakhara Chowk.

 Academic activities started for the first time in September 2017.
 Students of all disciplines are admitted to 1st year of FA/FSc & AD/ADS.

 Overview and history

 The foundation stone for Government Degree College Achyni Payan Peshawar was laid in 2012–13.
-It is situated in Achini Payan on Peshawar Ring road near Landi Akhun Ahmad.
-The campus of the college is spread over 23 Kanals of land and the current college building has been constructed in 2015.
+It is situated in Achini Payan on Peshawar Ring Road near Landi Akhun Ahmad.
+The campus of the college is spread over 23 kanals of land and the current college building was constructed in 2015.
 The campus currently has a double-story building containing an academic block, administration block, examination hall, modern laboratories, library, and cafeteria.